-Myers Recording Studio offers many recording services for the Precollege Division, including student and studio recital recordings, private recording sessions, Precollege ensemble concert recordings and CD copy orders.
-Please follow the guidelines below to schedule recording services for you or your student.
+Myers Recording Studio offers many audio and video recording services for the Precollege Division, including student recital recordings, private recording sessions, Precollege ensemble concert recordings and CD copy orders.
+Please follow the guidelines below to schedule recording services for you or your Precollege student.

-Please be aware that if there are no confirmed recording services scheduled two weeks prior to a Recording Saturday, that Recording Saturday will be cancelled and recording services will no longer be offered.
+Please be aware that if no confirmed recording services are scheduled two weeks prior to a Recording Saturday, that Recording Saturday will be cancelled.

 Myers Recording Studio can make audio recordings of Precollege recitals that take place in Greenfield Hall, Miller Recital Hall, Pforzheimer Hall, Mikowsky Hall and the Bossi-Comelli Studio.
-All recitals are recorded in standard stereo format to audio CD only.
-Myers Recording Studio does not offer any video recording services, but the Precollege Office can provide a listing of approved professional videographers for hire upon request.
+HD video recordings are also available for recitals that take place in both Miller Recital Hall and Mikowsky Hall.

-To request a recording for your studio or senior recital, students or parent/guardians should submit a Recital Recording Request Form directly to the Precollege Office.
-Payment for all recital recordings is due by check only when submitting the request form; credit card payments are not accepted.
+To request a recording of your recital, students or parent/guardians should submit a Recital Recording Request Form directly to the Precollege Office.
+Payment for all recital recordings is due by check when submitting the request form; credit card payments are not accepted.

 Private Recording Sessions

-Take advantage of the state-of-the-art digital audio recording facility and professional recording engineering staff of Myers Recording Studio and book a recording session to record audio for upcoming competitions, auditions or your next CD for family and friends.
+Take advantage of MSM's state-of-the-art digital recording facility and professional engineering staff and book a private recording session to record audio and video material for upcoming applications, competitions, or festivals.

-To schedule a recording session on a Recording Saturday, contact the Precollege Division directly at ext.
-4492.
+To schedule a recording session on a Recording Saturday, contact the Precollege Division directly at 917 493 4492 to discuss available recording session times and complete the required Recording Session Request Form.

-Precollege students may also book recording sessions at MSM on Sunday through Friday, when available.
-To schedule a recording session on a non-Saturday, contact the Recording Services Manager directly at ext.
-4075 or email@example.com.
+Precollege students may also book recording sessions at MSM on non-Saturdays when available.
+To schedule a recording session on a non-Saturday, contact the Recording Manager directly at 917 493 4075 or firstname.lastname@example.org.

 Recording session times are extremely limited during the peak performance seasons throughout the academic year.
 Please plan ahead and schedule your recording session far in advance of any submission deadlines for auditions or competitions.